 - Kathmandu Airport transfers and all meals included

-This fantastic mountain biking holiday in Nepal follows the route of the classic Annapurna Circuit Trek and offers a taste of the best of Nepal's landscapes, from pretty terraced farmland and villages to rugged snow-capped mountains.
-With a general improvement of the trails through the Marsyangdi and Kali Gandaki valleys, including new sections of 'jeep road', this stunning circuit is now an increasingly attractive proposition for mountain bikers.
-Ascending from Besisahar, beside the Marsyangdi River, the first week is undeniably tough, with long sections of carrying and pushing.
-However, there is also a lot of amazing riding, with fast dirt trails, rocky singletrack and plenty of opportunity to stop for refreshment at the numerous teashops.
+This fantastic mountain biking holiday in Nepal follows the route of one of the undisputed great trails of the world, the Annapurna Circuit, into the heart of some of the most sensational mountain scenery on the planet.
+With new sections of 'jeep road' through the Marsyangdi and Kali Gandaki valleys, the trail is becoming an increasingly attractive proposition for intrepid mountain bikers.
+Climbing through a series of dramatic panoramic zones, this is an undeniably tough trip, with long sections of carrying and pushing at altitude.
+However, there is also a lot of whooping and hollering to be had on some stretches of amazing riding, with fast dirt trails and rocky singletrack around a glorious centrepiece of the Annapurnas.
+This is also a great cultural journey as we encounter the crinkled, friendly smiles of remote Nepali and Buddhist people and gain an insight into their ‘lives in the sky'.
 Accompanied by an expert Nepalese biking guide, the group will make use of lodges throughout the circuit and all baggage will be portered between overnight stops.
-After an acclimatisation day at Manang and a further 2-day approach to Thorung Phedi, the stamina-sapping climb to the Thorung La (5416m) will take everyone's breath away - as much for the gob-smacking views as for the lack of oxygen.
-This is followed by an amazing 1600 metres descent to the collection of temples at the pilgrimage centre of Muktinath.
-From here, it's pretty much downhill all the way and 99% rideable, as we blast through the beautiful Kali Gandaki Valley in 2 long days and join the surfaced road for the last leg into Pokhara - making memories that will last for a lifetime!
+After an acclimatisation day at Manang and a further 2-day approach to High Camp, the stamina-sapping climb to the Thorung La (5416m) will take everyone's breath away - as much for the gob-smacking views as for the lack of oxygen!
+This is followed by an amazing 1600 metres descent to the collection of temples at Muktinath, one of the holiest sites in Nepal.
+From here, it's pretty much all rideable and mostly downhill as we blast through the world's deepest gorge, the Kali Gandaki on a wild, rugged jeep track with hulks of mountains towering either side of us.
+Our journey comes to an end at the surfaced road in Beni, where we can kiss the tarmac and celebrate a unique and amazing achievement, with memories which will stay with us for a lifetime!

 Is this holiday for you?